ebanisadr/ebanisadr.github.io/README.md

 1. Write it as HTML (or Markdown when possible)
 1. Render it and see what happens
 1. Fix it using a `<style>` element and semantic class names
-1. Run `rg <classname>` and see if I can standardize
+1. Run `rg <classname>` or `rg <property>` and see if I can standardize

 Further, I hope to continue using hyphenated custom elements as pseudo components, keeping their CSS and inner HTML structure in sync due to the copy-paste bent inherent in the idea of components.

+### Guide to my templates

+All pages may specify `styles` which will be added to a `<style>` tag in the page `<head>`.

+Posts have a `date` and optionally `updated` and `category`.
+Updated is rendered after the date, and category is rendered inline after the title in smaller text.